MiguelBlair/excel_bank_churn_analysis/README.md

 This project provides insights that can help banks tailor their marketing strategies and improve customer engagement efforts.

 ## Acknowledgements
 Thank you for your time.
-If you have any suggestions for improving this project, please feel free to comment.
-Any input is appreciated.
+If you have any suggestions for improving this project, feel free to comment.

+[enter closing here]